parikhv04/parikhv04/README.md

 ## 🔭 Right Now

-- 🔭 **Working on:** Consolidating deposit fee analytics pipelines in SQL as a Data Analytics Summer Analyst @ Bank of America
+- 🔭 **Working on:** Consolidating deposit fee analytics pipelines in SQL as a Quantitative Analyst @ Bank of America
 - 🌱 **Learning:** Applied ML/AI foundations as a **Break Through Tech AI Fellow**
 - 🔬 **Researching:** Censoring-adjusted risk stratification models for Huntington's disease @ UNC's Methods for Incomplete Data (MIND) Lab
 - 👯 **Open to collaborating on:** healthcare analytics, ML for social good, and health policy + data crossover projects